 It is the policy of IDE Journal to publish new and original work.
 Text copied from copyrighted works from third parties or an author's own previously published work, even in an introduction, should never be used without clearly identifying the other source (either by quotations or indentations).
 Every paper should present some novelty and new results in the form of a unique paper written in the author's own words.
-Unless a legitimate explanation is received for a large amount of textual overlap between a submitted manuscript and a previously published work(s), a manuscript will not be considered for publication.

 Articles should be formatted as follows:

 Style & Formatting

 The editorial team has prepared a template for authors to download and use when preparing their articles for submission: SettingsArticle Template for Authors for IDE Journal.
 Using this template is highly encouraged as adhering to it will help your submission to be ready for peer review.

 IDE Journal adheres to the Publication Manual of the American Psychological Association Seventh Edition (2020) for style.

 - Submissions should be in English, can be up to 8,000 words, and should include an abstract (150-200 words) and keywords (3-5 words), in addition to other necessary research article sections (e.g., literature review, methods, results, conclusion) and references.

 - Document file format should be OpenOffice, Microsoft Word, or rich text file (RTF).